In2ItChicago/In2ItChicago/readme.md

 All of the code is running through a program called [nodemon](https://nodemon.io/) which allows you to use hot reloading while debugging.
 Hot reloading means that any time you change the source code in your editor, nodemon will detect the change and automatically restart the attached process.
 This way, testing your changes requires no manual intervention.
 You can try it by pressing `CTRL + S` on any source code file while the code is running.

+You do not need to have python or node running locally for development since it is running in Docker, but it may help to have local installations to help with autocomplete and linting while developing.
+See [python for VS Code](https://code.visualstudio.com/docs/languages/python) and [node for VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).

 ### Configuring pgAdmin
 This is an optional step to view what's going on with the database.
 This doesn't need to be done immediately, but it may be useful for debugging if things aren't working as expected.